rvetere/loxobomised/README.md

 | This is only valid for tenants living at "Jägerstrasse 59" in Winterthur.

 Check your mails, you certainly received emails from "Living Services" portal - just search for one of those mails and open the "Living Services" App in a browser on your desktop computer.
-In there, you have this "Loxone" link, open that and login with the credentials you received by Wincasa (if not, ask them!).
+In there, you have this "Loxone" link, open that and login with the credentials you received by Wincasa (if you don't know the credentials, ask Wincasa in a Support Ticket).

 After you logged in succesful into the loxone web interface, you can simply check your URL - all digits after the last `/` are representing your mini server ID.